outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - yes, there's more torture, every day Im on my diet Im going to torment you with my achievements

   - merge examples in implementation_examples from various patents
     - identify any examples missing from patents in docs/tasks by diffing patent spec texts
     - organize function implementations, to do list, examples, logic

   - main variables of ml:
     - data
     - data pre-processing & standardizations applied